No details found

 We also order from many book orders.
 You may write one check combined for the order, please make it out to “Scholastic Book Club.”
 You may also order with a credit card online.
 Our class code is GLHGR.
-Our next book order has not been given out.
+Our next book order will be given out after break.

 If you need to contact me, feel free to call, send a note, or email me.
 The fastest way is to send in a note.
 As you can see, we are very busy!